petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/securing-web-services/configuring-content-security-policy-headers.md

 CSP policies have many options.
 It is best to understand your users' needs and come up with a policy to suit their requirements.
 For an example of a browser implementation of Content Security Policies, read [Mozilla's implementation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) for more information.

-## Configuring a Sample Content Security Policy
+## Content Security Policy Directives and Values

 Content Security Policy can be separated in 2 distinct kinds: *Directives CSP* and *Values CSP*.
 They both can be used to form a robust security frameworks that helps protect web applications against a variety of threats, however, they operate differently from each other: